Block and bleed manifold: Cartridge-type standard-length DBB

-Three Piece Non Standard Length DBB
+Three-piece nonstandard-length DBB

-This type of Double Block and Bleed Valves (DBB Valves) feature the traditional style of flange-by-flange type valve and is available with ANSI B16.5 flanges, hub connections and welded ends to suit the pipeline system it is to be installed in.
-It features all the benefits of the single unit DBB valve, with the added benefit of a bespoke face-to-face dimension if required.
+This type of double block and bleed valve features the traditional style of flange-by-flange type valve and is available with ANSI B16.5 flanges, hub connections and welded ends to suit the pipeline system it is to be installed in.
+It features all the benefits of the single-unit DBB valve, with the added benefit of a bespoke face-to-face dimension if required.

-Single Unit DBB
+Single-unit DBB

-This design also has operational advantages, there are significantly fewer potential leak paths within the double block and bleed section of the pipeline.
+This design also has operational advantages.
+There are significantly fewer potential leak paths within the double block and bleed section of the pipeline.
 Because the valves are full bore with an uninterrupted flow orifice they have got a negligible pressure drop across the unit.
 The pipelines where these valves are installed can also be pigged without any problems.

-There are several advantages in using a Double Block and Bleed Valve.
+There are several advantages in using a double block and bleed valve.
 Significantly, because all the valve components are housed in a single unit, the space required for the installation is dramatically reduced thus freeing up room for other pieces of essential equipment.

-Considering the operations and procedures executed before an operator can intervene, the Double Block and Bleed manifold offers further advantages over the traditional hook up.
+Considering the operations and procedures executed before an operator can intervene, the double block and bleed manifold offers further advantages over the traditional hook up.
 Due to the volume of the cavity between the two balls being so small, the operator is afforded the opportunity to evacuate this space efficiently thereby quickly establishing a safe working environment.